 Weld in a circular pattern around the hole to build it up from the outside in.
 Fill in the hole and then weld around the top of the hole to flatten out the weld.
-If cosmetic appearance is important, you may grind off any weld that may be protruding from the topside, but in many cases it doesn’t harm anything to leave it.
+If cosmetic appearance is important, you may grind off any weld protruding from the topside, but in many cases it doesn’t harm anything to leave it.

-Successful part repairs
+Successful aluminum welding repairs

 Always remember to use the utmost discretion when repairing aluminum parts for your truck.
 First determine whether the part can and should be repaired and take the proper precautions during the TIG welding process to make a solid weld.
 The goal is to get the part back into action — plus the satisfaction that comes with saving time and money because you did it yourself.